awsdocs/aws-cdk-guide/doc_source/context.md

 ## Context methods<a name="context_methods"></a>

 The AWS CDK supports several context methods that enable AWS CDK apps to get contextual information\.
-For example, you can get a list of Availability Zones that are available in a given AWS account and AWS Region, using the [stack\.availabilityZones](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.Stack.html#availabilityzones) method\.
+For example, you can get a list of Availability Zones that are available in a given AWS account and region, using the [stack\.availabilityZones](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.Stack.html#availabilityzones) method\.

 The following are the context methods: